Using A Wi-Fi Network's Name To Broadcast A Political Message

 Although some may dismiss the practice as irrelevant, Wi-Fi names could give a political statement to a far broader audience than sweater pins, bumper stickers or even tweets.
 After all, the average lifespan of a tweet can be just a few minutes.
 And these days politics is the kind of divisive topic that could easy ruin a family dinner, so many people decide to discuss it only with others who think the same.

 On the other hand, we constantly bump into perfect strangers' Wi-Fi spheres, either through their smartphones or routers.
-As any frequent flyer knows, turning on the Wi-Fi search and browsing the names of available networks in a crowded waiting room may be a humorous diversion.
+As any frequent flier knows, turning on the Wi-Fi search and browsing the names of available networks in a crowded waiting room can be a humorous diversion.

 My neighbors so racist he named his WiFi "trump for life"😂😂— •Jason• (@trippyboii_jay) February 1, 2017